Hamxay/Terraform-GCP-assessment/README.md

 ### Configuration

-1. Set up your environment variables:
+To run the project locally using docker-compose, set up your environment variables:

    - Create a `.env` file in the project root directory.
    - Define the required environment variables in the `.env` file: